abigailnacional/Pokemon_IOS_App/README.md

 **3. Potential sources of complexity and difficulty**

-Rating the strength of the group of pokemons selected

-Dealing with abundance of items – organizing 850 different Pokemon in the view

-Dealing with maps

-Subscribing changes to the data store and calling the API when generating the group
+We think it may be difficult to rate the strength of the group of Pokemon selected, since we have to combine multiple Pokemon to do this.
+It may also prove difficult to deal with abundance of items, since we have to organize 850 different Pokemon in the view.
+If we create a map view for the Pokemon, it will potentially prove challenging to display the points on a map and coordinate with a map API.
+Finally, we may face bugs with regards to subscribing changes to the data store and calling the API when generating the group of Pokemon.